 - You have the assets (or long term care coverage) to cover any assisted living expenses

 In short, if you and your family are financially secure, then there is no reason to continue with life insurance.
 Without that financial security, it might be a good idea to look at renewing your plan.
-Shopping the market for a better deal is always a good idea as well.
+Shopping the market for a better deal is always a good idea as well, no matter your age.

 Use the Instant Quotes tool on the left (top if you’re on mobile) to see rates from top rated companies right now.
 To see term life insurance tables for 60 year old men and women, scroll about halfway down the page.
 You will find rates for varying amounts and term lengths.

 Steps to Save Money on Life Insurance at Age 60

 Saving money on life insurance is easy if you ask the right questions.
 Although knowing the questions to ask is the hard part.
 As a rule these are some of the easiest ways to save money.

 The first way to save money (and time) is to use an independent agent.
 In the life insurance world there are two types of agents who can sell insurance, captive agents and independent agents.
 Captive agents are bound by contract to one company.
 Therefore they cannot offer any other company’s products.
 Independent agents are not bound by contract to anyone.

 Independent agents save you money because they can shop the market for you.
 Rather than trying to figure out which product you best fit, an independent agent finds the insurance coverage that best fits you.